Usheninte/kup-js/04-switch-statements/process.md

 ## TO DO

+## DONE

+- Collect labels into an array
+- Check that labels have type string
+- Check that labels are valid, based of accepted group of words

 - Collect values into an array
 - Check that labels have type number
 - Check that label is singular when accompanying value is one
 - Check that label is plural when accompanying value is greater than one

-## DOING

-## DONE

-- Collect labels into an array
-- Check that labels have type string
-- Check that labels are valid, based of accepted group of words